 Tried and true steel is still one of the most popular (and often required) materials that safety toes are made with.
 It’s going to give you the most impact protection, but it’s also going add a good amount of weight to the boots.

 Gaining popularity due to their lightweight design, alloy safety toes are made from lighter metals that still offer significant protection.
 They’re not quite as strong as steel, but the extra toe room is a nice benefit.

 This type of toe cap is made from nonmetallic materials.
 Surprisingly, composite safety toes still offer high-grade protection (though not as much as steel or alloy).
 They’re going to have a bulkier design, but it’s a great option if you’re exposed to colder weather.

 Even if you have your toes covered, you might be wondering about the rest of your foot.
 Metatarsal guards will serve to protect the upper portion of your feet from any harmful impacts that might extend beyond the toe region.

 Some boots will come with them built in either internally or externally, but if your boots don’t, you can always purchase some separately.
 Keep in mind that while metatarsal guards add extra protection, they also add some weight and aren’t known for being the most comfortable.

 Whether it be nails, glass, or other sharp objects, construction sites are typically littered with hazards waiting to pierce your shoes and feet.
 Your best defence against this is going to be a combination or two features.
-Different work boots types will have different levels of resistance to types of objects that may cause a puncture.
+Different types of work boots will have different levels of resistance to types of objects that may cause a puncture.